glider4/1D_DiffusionProcess/README.md

 significant decrease in coding necessary.
 However, one drawback is the readability of `np.diag` and `np.eye`, etc. can be more convoluted for generally programming use outside of the world of applied mathematicians.

 Regardless, the results show for themselves the estimation power that these schemes have.
-These plots were run on `n = 20000`, with `dx = 0.01`.
+These plots were the result of running this script with `n = 20000` and `dx = 0.01`.

 ![result](./plots.png)